Summary of Peer Assist

 About the collaboration

-The University of Ottawa Centre for e-Learning and Bellanet are collaborating to create a series of e-Learning modules designed to strengthen knowledge sharing within networks, organizations, and individuals.
+The University of Ottawa Centre for Innovative Pedagogies and Digital Learning (CIPDL) and Bellanet are collaborating to create a series of e-Learning modules designed to strengthen knowledge sharing within networks, organizations, and individuals.
 The series specifically targets the use of organizational learning processes and collaborative online tools.
 Each module remains under 10 minutes and uses an animation to demonstrate how such tools can be used effectively.

 About the licence